 The shamanic journey is at the heart of Shamanism.
 This “spiritual technology” opens a doorway to a unique state of consciousness.
 Michael Harner (3) calls this state “The Shamanic State of Consciousness” (SSC).
 In this state, the brainwaves are in the theta-wave around 4 to 7Hz.
 SCC is probably the first spiritual process of ancient man.

 SCC can heal the mind, body, and spirit or explore consciousness.
-It is one of the primary “spiritual technologies” of humankind, transcending all cultures.
+It is one of humankind’s primary “spiritual technologies” and transcends all cultures.
 It’s another one of our default states of awareness: waking, sleeping, and dreaming.

 Today many people rebrand it so that it’s more marketable.
 You’ll find it under spiritual meditation, guided meditation, and creative visualization.
 Consciousness is like a rainbow with many different colors that fade and overlap.